jdelia/genesis-communities-cpt/readme.txt

 3. Sample Detail page for Genesis Communities CPT.

 ==Changelog==
 = 0.6.9 =
-Corrected bug that prevented creation of Genesis Community CPT Featured widget when using with the Winning Agent Pro theme (only).
+Disabled random sort on archive page with pagination.
+Was producing unexpected results and may have also caused an issue using session_start() improperly.
 = 0.6.8.1 =
 Oops.
 Error with version number.
 Corrected
 = 0.6.8 =